-It all started when Kenya Partners founder, Diane Hamrick, and two friends from High Point, NC, went on an exploratory mission trip to Kenya in 2006 for their local church.
-Their first stop was Nakuru, where they were deeply moved by the suffering caused by the lack of adequate and affordable medical care.
+When Kenya Partners founder, Diane Hamrick, and two friends from High Point, NC, went on an exploratory mission trip to Kenya in 2006 for their local church, their first stop was Nakuru.
+They were deeply moved by the suffering they saw there, caused by the lack of adequate and affordable medical care.

-As they left Kenya, they committed to raising funds to build a small clinic and returning the following year with a team of medical professionals and volunteers to help develop the services available at the clinic.
+As they left Kenya, they committed to raising funds to build a small clinic.
+They returned the following year with a team of medical professionals and volunteers to help develop the services available at the clinic.

 Diane and her fellow-travelers also realized that an opportunity for education was the only way out of poverty for the orphans and vulnerable children they saw everywhere.
-So Kenya Partners also started working on building a school (grades K-12) and two preschools.
+Kenya Partners also started working on building a school for grades K-12 and two preschools.

-Today, that little clinic (although still small by American standards!) now has accredited hospital status and offers round-the-clock healthcare, a new maternity wing, and a broad range of proactive medical services.
+Today, that little clinic (although still small by American standards!) has accredited hospital status and offers 24/7 healthcare, a new maternity wing, and a broad range of proactive medical services.

 Kenya Partners is now feeding over 1000 children every day.

 The Betty Roberts Education Centre (the K-12 facility) opened in 2009 in the village of Lanet.
 It offers a superior education in a loving environment to children from all over Kenya.
 Approximately 550 children, both boarders and day students, now attend the school.